 Step 1: Understand What Cookies You Use

-To categorize your cookies and detail them in your cookie policy, you need to actually know which cookies you use.
+To categorize your cookies and detail them in your cookie policy, you need to actually know which cookies you use by conducting a cookie audit.
 This is easier said than done, as many sites inadvertently deploy more cookies than they realize.

 The easiest way to discover your cookies is by using a dedicated cookie scanner.
 Take Termly’s Cookie Consent Manager as an example:

-We first scan your domain for cookies in order to locate and categorize the first- and third-party cookies you use.
+We first scan your domain for cookies to locate and categorize the first- and third-party cookies you use.

 Bear in mind that if you aren’t using cookie-finding software with built-in categorization like the example above, you need to sort every cookie into a category based on the purpose it fulfills, so you can obtain granular cookie consent.

 Furthermore, you need to assess your cookie use and determine if every cookie you currently deploy is necessary.
-Recall the GDPR guidelines for personal data processing mentioned above — data minimization (only collecting what you need for designated purposes) is an important component of GDPR compliance.
+Recall the GDPR guidelines for personal data processing mentioned above — data minimization (only collecting what you need for designated purposes) is a critical component of GDPR compliance.
 So, you need to evaluate your cookie use and stop using cookies that no longer serve your site.

 Step 2: Create and Display Your GDPR Cookie Policy